DaveParr/starpilot/starpilot/notes.md

 * it is harder to implement similar metadata needs without code repetition

 Instead structure the response from the GitHub repo into a sensible set of json records that can be iterated over and uploaded to a single document loader and pass at the database.

+## Comparators are note default across all vectorstores

+Chroma only accepts a few comparators, and not all of the ones in the default prompt